 Are there alternatives if magnesium supplements upset my stomach?

 Yes.
-Magnesium glycinate is often gentler than magnesium oxide, and magnesium citrate may work well for some people but can loosen stools.
+Magnesium glycinate is often gentler than magnesium oxide, and magnesium citrate works for some people but can loosen stools.
 You can also increase magnesium through foods like pumpkin seeds, almonds, beans, and spinach.

 Who is most at risk of problems from low magnesium while taking vitamin d?

-Older adults, people with poor diets, digestive disorders, diabetes, alcohol use disorder, or kidney-related issues may be at higher risk.
+Older adults and people with poor diets, digestive disorders, diabetes, alcohol use disorder, or kidney-related issues may be at higher risk.
 People taking medicines that lower magnesium, such as some diuretics or long-term acid-reducing drugs, may also need closer attention.

 How long should I wait between vitamin d and magnesium doses?

 You generally do not need to wait at all.
-If one supplement causes stomach upset, you can separate them by a few hours or take magnesium in the evening and vitamin D with breakfast or lunch.
+If one supplement causes stomach upset, you can separate them by a few hours, for example magnesium in the evening and vitamin D with breakfast or lunch.

 What is the most common mistake people make with vitamin d and magnesium?

-A common mistake is focusing only on vitamin D dose and ignoring overall nutrient balance, especially magnesium intake.
-Another is taking multiple products that contain vitamin D without realizing the total daily amount is adding up.
+A common mistake is focusing only on the vitamin D amount and ignoring overall nutrient balance, especially magnesium intake.
+Another is taking multiple products that contain vitamin D without realizing how much the total is adding up to.

 Key takeaways

-- Vitamin D and magnesium usually work well together.
+- Vitamin D and magnesium usually work well together; this is a synergy, not a harmful interaction.

 - Magnesium is needed to activate and support the function of vitamin D.